Subvention of Publication Program

-The Subvention of Publication Program is intended to support faculty in the publication of books and/or monographs that are of significant scholarly value, whether the prospective audience may be broad or somewhat limited.
+The program is primarily focused on supporting the publication of books and/or monographs that are of significant scholarly value, whether the prospective audience may be broad or somewhat limited.
 The program is especially interested in supporting works of the highest academic quality, which have been accepted at university or other outstanding presses that are highly selective in what they publish.
 Subventions are considered to be particularly appropriate in cases where publication costs are unusually high due to artwork, maps, photographs, permissions, dust jacket artwork, and other special production elements.
-The subject matter of the book/monograph may be in any discipline.

-The Subvention of Publication Program is jointly administered by the Associate Vice Provost for Research and Falvey Memorial Library.
+The Subvention of Publication Program is jointly administered by the Vice Provost for Research and Falvey Memorial Library.

 All proposals must include the following:

-2. Proposed budget, itemized by categories of expense.
+- Proposed budget, itemized by categories of expense.

-3. A signed, current copy of the contract with the publisher or in cases where the finalized contract is contingent of funding, a communication from the potential publisher that describes the nature of potential agreement
+- A signed, current copy of the contract with the publisher or in cases where the finalized contract is contingent of funding, a communication from the potential publisher that describes the nature of potential agreement

-4. A current curriculum vitae
+- A current curriculum vitae.